kubernetes/enhancements/keps/sig-api-machinery/20190324-declatative-field-manager.md

 #### Kustomize

-In reference to the above workflow, it would be possible to override `options.fieldManager` for differen Kustomize overlays and therefor separate ownership depending on the actor currently active.
+In reference to the above workflow, it would be possible to override `options.fieldManager` for differen Kustomize overlays and therefore separate ownership depending on the actor currently active.

 This means, updating single fields by using a Kustomize overlay (like updating images, labels or annotations) as part of a CI/CD pipeline could easily contain the fieldManager information without any changes to Kustomize (or similar tools) itself.

-### Risks and Mitigations

-One risk might be, that introducing this change would mean there is a field that does not get persisted to storage.
-As a result, setting it causes different behavior on the apiserver, but is not reflected when reading the object back from the apiserver.

-This can seem unintuitive but should be solved by proper documentation.

 ## Design Details